adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

   - [Part II: Add Payment Method Logic](#part-ii-add-payment-method-logic)
   - [Part III: Storefront Integration](#part-iii-storefront-integration)

----

 ## Overview
----
 This lab consists of two main exercises that will help you understand and implement key features in Adobe Commerce storefront:

-1. **Enhanced Cart Experience**: A smaller exercise that demonstrates how to add visual category indicators to cart items
+1. **Enhanced Cart Experience**: A smaller exercise that demonstrates how to add visual category indicators to cart items.
-2. **Payment Method Integration**: A comprehensive exercise that guides you through creating and integrating a custom OOPE (Out-of-Process Extension) payment method
+2. **Payment Method Integration**: A comprehensive exercise that guides you through creating and integrating a custom OOPE (Out-of-Process Extension) payment method.

----

 ## Prerequisites
----
 Before starting this lab, you must have completed the Commerce Partner Days - ACCS Session.
 This ensures you have:

-1. A ready-to-use ACCS lab codespace (lab codespace)
+1. A ready-to-use ACCS lab codespace (lab codespace).
-2. A configured storefront codespace (storefront codespace)
+2. A configured storefront codespace (storefront codespace).
-3. An App Builder project set up with the necessary permissions
+3. An App Builder project set up with the necessary permissions.

----

 ## What You'll Learn
----
-- How to extend storefront drop-ins with slots
+- How to extend storefront drop-ins with slots.
-- How to create and configure a custom payment method in Adobe Commerce
+- How to create and configure a custom payment method in Adobe Commerce.
-- How to set up webhook subscriptions for payment validation
+- How to set up webhook subscriptions for payment validation.
-- How to integrate payment method logic into the storefront checkout drop-in
+- How to integrate payment method logic into the storefront checkout drop-in.

----

 ## Links
----
 After scaffolding your storefront, you'll have access to these URLs:

 | Resource | URL |